timothydmorton/koi-fpp/README.md

     conda env create -f environment.yml
     source activate koifpp

-This should install all the required packages, and from within this environment you should be able to run, e.g.:
+This should install all the required packages, and you can run the following from within this environment.

+Next, define a `KOI_FPPDIR` environment variable to point to the `example_data` directory in this repository, and a `JROWE_DIR` environment variable to point to `example_data/photometry`.

+Now you can run

     koifpp-config K07016.01